odoo/documentation/content/developer/tutorials/dashboards.rst

 If you don't have a set of data like this already, you can either:

-* Complete :ref:`tutorials/getting_started/C_data` (if you haven't done so already) and add the extra cases to your demo data (you may need to create a new database to load in the demo data).
+* Complete :doc:`define_module_data` (if you haven't done so already) and add the extra cases to your demo data (you may need to create a new database to load in the demo data).
 * Manually create the data in your database.
 * Copy this `data file <https://github.com/odoo/technical-training-solutions/blob/{CURRENT_MAJOR_BRANCH}-K_dashboard/estate/data/estate_demo.xml>`__
   into a new directory called ``data`` in your estate module and copy